The Ultimate Guide: How to Dispose of Used Rags and Oil Absorbents

 Waste disposal is highly regulated by the Environmental Protection Agency (EPA), state agencies, and other stakeholders such at the Department of Transportation or even your local municipality.
 For example, the EPA and state agencies require many types of record keeping, labeling, and the use of proper containers.
 Municipalities may impose additional storage requirements.

 In our research on the proper disposal and waste management methods for used absorbents and rags, the requirements were not always clearly defined.
 Some terms are subject to interpretation.
 So in your quest to determine how to manage your soiled absorbents and rags, keep in mind there may not be a finite answer and, as always, regulations are subject to change.

 Here is the vocabulary you should be familiar with:

 - Hazardous waste – What is considered a hazardous waste?
 In a discussion with Jodi Drew, Environmental Engineer at ITU AbsorbTech, the answer is not a simple one.
 For example, what the EPA considers a hazardous waste may not be the same as how your state environmental protection agency defines it.
 In addition, how the material is handled (for example, whether is it discarded, recycled, or properly wrung out from a rag) can also determine if it is a hazardous waste or even a waste at all.

 - Used Oil – Please refer to this EPA Reference Table for a complete list of what use oil is, and is not, according to the EPA.
-Again, keep in mind that your state agency may define it differently.
+Some exmaples include used synthetic oil, used engine oil, used transmission fluid, and industrial hydraulic fluid.
+Keep in mind that your state agency may define it differently.
 Remember that you cannot mix used oil with other wastes or it will all be waste.

 - Solvent – For the purpose of this article, we will not be addressing solvent or solvent-contaminated wipes.
 Please refer to our EPA Wiper Guide for more information on this topic.